 INTP personality type is one of the rarest, making just 3% of the population.
 This means that an INTP female is literally an endangered species, with 1%.

 What makes women with INTP type so rare?
-Probably, a set of unusual personality traits and quirks, most of which are not typical for women.
+Probably, a set of unusual personality traits and quirks, most of which are not typical of women.
 If you ever happen to meet an INTP female, you’d better forget about gender stereotypes as she will be nothing like the society’s image of how a woman should be.

 Here are some of the quirky traits and perceptions which will only ring true for a woman with INTP personality type: